hanzla-sib/hanzla-sib/README.md

 _"The best AI systems don't replace human intelligence—they amplify it."_

-**🚀 Open to collaborating on:** GenAI projects, RAG systems, LLM integrations, and AI-powered applications
+**🚀 Open to collaborating on:** GenAI projects, RAG systems, LLM integrations, AI-powered applications and Full Stack Applications

 ---